Associative Transformer: Analysis of attention head operating modes

-To understand the operating modes of attention heads in a vision Transformer (ViT) model, we measured the interaction sparsity of the pair-wise self-attention.
-The goal is to investigate whether sparse attention is required to learn meaningful representations during the model training.
-If the ViT model inherently learns such sparse interactions among patches, we can induce an inductive bias to foster the sparse selection of patches through a communication bottleneck.
+We assume that the competition within the pair-wise attention is important for the model to learn meaningful representations.
+If such competition exists, a trained model will naturally result in sparser interactions in attention heads.
+Therefore, we first performed an analysis of the operating modes of different attention heads in a pretrained ViT model by measuring the number of tokens each head is attending to.
 We trained a ViT-Base variant model for 100 epochs from scratch for the CIFAR-10 task.
-Then, for each attention head, we obtained a violin plot to represent the distribution of attention sparsity for different patches.
-The attention sparsity for a specific patch's interactions with other patches is computed as follows

-where $A^{i,j}$ is the attention score allocated to the $j$th patch by the $i$th patch.
-The attention sparsity score is measured by the minimal number of required patches whose attention scores add up to 0.90.
-For instance, there are 65 patches for the CIFAR-10 task with patch size 4, thus there are 65 interactions for each patch to all the patches including itself.
-Then, an attention head has a higher sparsity if the median of the required patches $s$ that satisfies Equation \ref{eq:mode} across different patches is smaller.
-Moreover, for each head, we showed the distribution of the attention sparsity scores for different patches in the violin plots (Figure \ref{fig:head}), where the scores from different input samples were averaged.
-The number in the center of each panel gives the median $\bar{s}$ of the distribution.
+Then, for each attention head, we obtained a violin plot to represent the distribution of attention sparsity for different tokens (Figure \ref{fig:head}).
+The attention sparsity for a specific patch's interactions with other tokens is computed as follows $\arg\min_{s} \sum_{j=1}^{s} A^{i,j} \geq 0.9$, where $A^{i,j}$ is the attention score allocated to the $j$th patch by the $i$th patch.
+The attention sparsity score is measured by the minimal number of required tokens whose attention scores add up to 0.90.
+For instance, there are 65 tokens for the CIFAR-10 task with patch size 4, thus there are 65 interactions for each patch to all the tokens including itself.
+An attention head has a higher sparsity if the median $\bar{s}$ of the required tokens is smaller, which is the number in the center of each panel.
 The heads in each layer are sorted according to $\bar{s}$.
 Note that training the model for a longer duration can result in even better convergence and higher attention sparsity.
-We also refer to a concurrent investigation on the attention sparsity of the Bidirectional Encoder Representations from Transformers (BERT) model for natural language processing (NLP) tasks \cite{hfl}.
-Our findings about the various operating modes of attention heads in ViT are in line with the findings for BERT in NLP tasks.
+We also refer to a concurrent investigation on the Bidirectional Encoder Representations from Transformers (BERT) for results on the natural language processing (NLP) tasks \cite{hfl}.